Claudia Sinatra

 Additional information

-She holds an MSc in City Design and Social Science from the London School of Economics and Political Science (LSE – Cities Programme) and a MSc in Architecture from the University of Ferrara (Italy), where she graduated with honours.
-During her architectural studies she also spent two semesters at the Technical University of Munich (Germany).
-She is a licensed architect in Italy (RIBA / SIA equivalent) and a member of the Academy of Urbanism - Young Urbanists Network, Frau + SIA as well as of LARES Gender- und Alltagsgerechtes Planen & Bauen, with whom she deepens her interest in gender-sensitive approaches to spatial development.
+Claudia holds an MSc in City Design and Social Science from the London School of Economics and Political Science (LSE – Cities Programme) and an MSc in Architecture from the University of Ferrara (Italy), where she graduated with honors.
+She also studied at the Technical University of Munich (TUM) and is a licensed architect in Italy (RIBA/SIA equivalent).
+She is actively involved in professional network such as the Academy of Urbanism - Young Urbanists Network, Frau + SIA, and LARES Gender- und Alltagsgerechtes Planen & Bauen, through which she deepens her engagement with gender-sensitive spatial development.

-Within and adjacent to these activities, Claudia works as an independent graphic designer.
-In her approach, visual narratives and urban research are integrally connected to design within the pursuit of a critical debate around cities, communities, and places.
+In addition to her academic and professional work, Claudia practices as an independent graphic designer.
+Her approach integrates visual storytelling with urban research, within the pursuit of a critical debate around cities, communities, and places.